-- Chronic hypertension is also known as pre-existing high BP, it is the pressure of the blood 20 weeks before pregnancy.
+- Chronic hypertension is also known as pre-existing high BP, and it is the pressure of the blood before 20 weeks of pregnancy.
 This occurs in women who have developed high BP before pregnancy.
 In this condition, the BP remains high even after conception.

-- Gestational hypertension or pregnancy hypertension refers to high BP developed in the 20 weeks post-pregnancy.
+- Gestational hypertension or pregnancy hypertension refers to high BP developed in 20 weeks after gestation.
 Though this is not a major problem, you may consult your doctor for special care.
 This also does not result in an increase of protein in the urine.

-- Preeclampsia is a condition where there is a high amount of protein in the urine and high BP even after 20 weeks of pregnancy.
-This should be treated else it leads to major complications for the mother and the baby.
+- Preeclampsia is a condition where there is a high amount of protein in the urine and high BP after 20 weeks of pregnancy.
+This should be treated, or else it can lead to major complications for the mother and the baby.